Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

-CMIP6 last-millennium simulations disagree markedly among themselves and with our reconstruction.
-They do not capture the millennial-scale cooling trend (Fig.~\ref{fig:trend_zm_panels}) and the OHC loss after a series of volcanic eruptions differs much in magnitude (Fig.~S15).
-While the lack of a global-mean cooling trend, or even the presence of strong warming, is the main reason for the mismatch in the other fields, they also disagree in the spatial structure, particularly in the mid and high latitudes.
-While proxy reconstructions have their own issues~\citep{Anchukaitis2022,Zhu2020}, this potentially highlights the value of DA, which adjusts the model state through time using proxy information.
+The majority of CMIP6 models do not show the millennial-scale cooling trend found in proxy reconstructions (Fig.~\ref{fig:trend_zm_panels} and Section~4\ref{sec:results-lmtrends}; \citealp{PAGESConsortium2019}), in contrast to CMIP5 models~\citep{Atwood2016}.
+The lack of a global-mean cooling trend over 850--1850 in models is the main reason for the difference in OHC and TOA radiation with our reconstruction.
+If we assume that trends of all fields scale linearly with the global-mean temperature trend and adjust the model trends to match the reconstructed temperature trend, agreement improves substantially, particularly for the global means (not shown).
+The benefit of DA is thus that variability on seasonal to millennial timescales is directly constrained to follow the climate trajectory as sampled by proxies.
+Model biases may be inherited by the LIMs and thus the reconstruction, which is partly mediated by our multi-model reconstruction.

-Since the annual-mean cooling trend is likely volcanically forced~\citep{Schurer2014,Buntgen2020,Wanner2022}, the lack of a trend may imply that the coupled climate system response to volcanic eruptions, such as post-eruption OHC loss, is not well resolved in climate models~\citep{Church2005}.
+Our reconstruction provides a new dataset to compare with energy budgets simulated in coupled models.
+First, since the annual-mean cooling trend is likely volcanically forced~\citep{Schurer2014,Buntgen2020,Wanner2022}, the lack of a simulated trend may imply that the coupled climate system response to volcanic eruptions, such as post-eruption OHC loss, is not well resolved in current models~\citep[e.g.,][]{Church2005}.
 Other model issues that can lead to discrepancies with proxy reconstructions include uncertainty in the forcing dataset and in the aerosol representation~\citep{Lucke2023,Marshall2022,Timmreck2012}.
-A false warming trend can also arise from impulsive positive radiative forcing when the prescribed background aerosols from the spin-up run are removed at the start of a last-millennium run~\citep{Gregory2013,Fyfe2021}.
+A false warming trend can also arise from impulsive positive radiative forcing when the prescribed background aerosols from the spin-up run are removed at the start of a transient last-millennium simulation~\citep{Gregory2013,Fyfe2021}.
+Finally, the initialization of coupled model simulations from equilibrium is likely a poor approximation of the coupled climate system.
+This critique applies to both historical simulations starting in 1850, which are preceded by strong volcanism and the last-millennium cooling trend~\citep{Ballinger2026,Gebbie2019}, and to last-millennium simulations starting in 850, when the deep ocean is potentially still adjusting to the last deglaciation~\citep{Zhu2019}.
+Proxy-constrained estimates of the pre-industrial deep ocean may help to provide initial conditions that better reflect earlier climate variability.